 As someone with long, thick locks that shed constantly, I can honestly say vacuuming large amounts of hair just isn’t worth it.
 It clogs up the machine, and you’ll need to fish it all out just to make the vacuum work properly again.
 Gross.
 Save yourself time and extra effort by sweeping it up or, if it’s on a rug or carpet, just use your hands.
 Check out these 11 unexpected ways you never thought to use your vacuum cleaner.

 Coins and small toys

 These are things you probably wouldn’t vacuum up on purpose.
 That’s why it’s extra important for you to check your floors before you hit that power button, especially if you have young kids or holes in your pockets.
 Small, heavy objects that get sucked up could break into pieces, cut the bag, wreck the vacuum’s motor, or all three.
 Pick them up as you go, and reward yourself for vacuuming with a treat purchased with all the money you discovered lying about the house.
-Or get rid of them with some of these genius uses for spare pennies.

 Large pieces of glass

 Cleaning up broken glass is always a precarious situation, we get it.
 But copping out by doing the job with a vacuum can ruin the inside of your machine, or rip the bag (spreading the contents of it everywhere!)
 Then you won’t be able to vacuum anything.
 Throw away big pieces by hand (wear thick gloves if you’re afraid of getting cut) or just sweep it all up using a dustpan and brush.
 You can get smaller pieces by pressing a piece of bread over the shards—sounds strange, but it really works to pick up the tiny pieces!
 Next, find out the best vacuum cleaners to deal with cat and dog hair.

 - Good Housekeeping: “It’s Time To Say So Long To Soot!”